Some error has occured.

-Hey, folks! it’s been few weeks since I have uploaded a new article on TrickyPhotoshop.
+Hey, folks! it’s been a few weeks since I have uploaded a new article on TrickyPhotoshop.
 I must say that I am quite busy with my another venture, I Innovate Magazine – the magazine for Entrepreneurs, these days.
 But this should not be an excuse.
-I know that you get upset for not seeing any new tutorial for weeks and I also know that I need to upload more frequently.
+I know that you get upset about not seeing any new tutorial for weeks and I also know that I need to upload more frequently.
 I will also try my best to upload at least a new article every week.
 Last time I discussed Brush Tool in Photoshop.
 Today, as the title already gave you a hint, we’re going to see the brand new Select and Mask feature in Photoshop 2017.
 Yes, you saw it right.
 Photoshop 2017 is here.

 Since the past few years, or at least I am noticing, Adobe has been trying hard to make the selection as easy as possible.
 This can be seen by removal of extraction and introduction of Refine Edge back in Photoshop CS3.
 Now with the addition of Select and Mask tool, the selection is now easier than ever.

 Let me show you how to use this feature.
-All you need to have is Quick Selection Tool activated.
+All you need to have is the Quick Selection Tool activated.

 Select Using Quick Selection Tool

 Let’s grab Quick Selection Tool from the tool panel or press Shift+W again and again until it comes.
 Make sure that “Add to Selection” is turned on.

 Now hold your mouse button and drag it to select.